Eureka College Literary Arts

 The sound must seem an echo to the sense.

 At Eureka College students have several outlets in which to express their art:

 ELM – Eureka Literary Magazine

 ELM is a small (150-ish-page), nationally known literary journal of innovative fiction, creative nonfiction, and poetry.
 ELM features both new and established authors.
-It publishes two issues a year, one in fall and one in spring.
+It publishes two issues a year, once in fall and once in spring.

 The Pegasus is a student newspaper.
 It represents the entire college community and includes news, sports, features, editorials, and entertainment.
 The newspaper items reflect the views and activities of students, faculty, administration, and alumni.
 A faculty or staff member advises, but the Pegasus is produced and edited by students.
 The campus newspaper enhances the experiences of students in writing, layout, editing, photography, advertising, and journalism administration.

 The Prism is the Eureka College yearbook.
 It captures the memories and events of campus.
 A faculty or staff member advises, but it is produced and edited by students.